IntersectMBO/lsm-tree/README.md

   describe the complexity of an operation that involves multiple tables, it refers to the sum of all table entries.

+- The variable *t* refers to the number of open tables in the session.

+- The variable *s* refers to the number of snapshots in the session.

+- The variable *b* usually refers to the size of a batch of inputs/outputs.
+Its precise meaning is explained for each occurance.

 - The constant *T* refers to the size ratio of the table, which is a configuration parameter.

+- The constant *B* refers to the size of the write buffer, which is a configuration parameter.

 #### Disk I/O cost of operations <span id="performance_time" class="anchor"></span>